-In a Kubernetes deployment, the desired state you describe becomes the current state in the etcd, but the previous state won’t be lost.
-Kubernetes supports rollbacks, rolling updates and pausing roll-outs.
+In a Kubernetes deployment, the desired state you describe becomes the current state in the etcd, but the previous state isn’t lost.
+Kubernetes supports rollbacks, rolling updates and pausing rollouts.
 Additionally, deployments use ReplicaSets in the background to ensure that the specified number of identically configured pods are running.
-If one or more pods happen to fail, the ReplicaSet will replace them.
+If one or more pods happen to fail, the ReplicaSet replaces them.
 In this way, Kubernetes is said to be self-healing.

 Structuring and securing Kubernetes environments

-Furthermore, each worker node contains a kube-proxy, which determines how various aspects of the cluster can be accessed from the outside.
-Store sensitive non-public information such as tokens, certificates and passwords in secrets – another Kubernetes object – that are encoded until runtime.Watch how secrets management works
+Further, each worker node contains a kube-proxy, which determines how various aspects of the cluster can be accessed from the outside.
+Store sensitive non-public information like tokens, certificates and passwords in secrets—another Kubernetes object—that are encoded until runtime.Watch how secrets management works

-Lastly, specify who can see and interact with which parts of the cluster – and how they’re allowed to interact – by using role-based access control (RBAC).Watch how role-based access control works
+Lastly, specify who can see and interact with which parts of the cluster—and how they are allowed to interact—by using role-based access control (RBAC).Watch how role-based access control works

 Go deeper into the technical details of KubernetesSee Kubernetes documentation